pencer-io/pencer-io.github.io/_posts/2020-06-19-ctf-htb-holiday.md

 req2.send(params);
 ```

 Here we are getting the box to pull this script from our waiting web server on port 80, then POST a response back to a waiting NetCat listener on port 8000.
-The contents of that POST will contain URL a encoded page including the cookie of the admin service that runs every minute.
+The contents of that POST will contain a URL encoded page, which includes the cookie of the admin service that runs every minute.

 Get things set up on Kali, submit the note, and fingers crossed we get our response captured in a file.
 First we see a hit on the webserver: